 Date Version Initials Changes 09-06-2009 0.9 SPN Specified only supported SAML confirmation method to be Holder-of-Key.
 Document ready for OIO public hearing 21-09-2009 1.0 TG Document updated after public hearing.
 Assertions are now allowed to be encrypted entirely using the <encryptedassertion> element in order to better support scenarios with strong privacy requirements.</encryptedassertion> 22-01-2017 1.1 TG References to deprecated Liberty Profiles have been removed and references have been updated.
 Requirements for cryptographic algorithms and key lengths have been strengthened.
 Requirements for holder-of-key element is relaxed from a 'MUST' to a 'SHOULD'.
 The Issuer ID is no longer required to be bound to the Issuer's domain.
 AssuranceLevel requirements now refers to NSIS.
 Requirements to follow attribute naming and encoding rules from OIOSAML have been changed from a 'MUST' to a 'SHOULD'.
-Improved clarity of requirements by usage of REC 2119 Requirements to follow attribute naming and encoding rules from OIOSAML have been changed from a 'MUST' to a 'SHOULD'.
 Improved clarity of requirements by usage of RFC 2119.
+05-02-2021 1.2 TG Updated references to latest versions of documents (e.g. OIOSAML 3.0).
+Added description of how the STS can use metadata from the WSP in order to taylor the AttributeStatement to the WSP's needs - including parallel support of both OIOSAML 2.0 and 3.0 attributes.